 If you have left an employer and have been unreasonably restricted by the non-compete agreement you signed or are facing litigation from a former employer due to a claim that you have breached a contract, contact a non-compete attorney to defend your rights.

 Individuals have the right to make a living in the career of their choice.
 Non-compete agreements should be reasonable in their duration and geographic limitations and extend to the protection of legitimate business interests only.

 In the state of Florida, laws exist to define legitimate business interests where a non-compete agreement can be enforced, including:

 - Relationships with prospective and existing clients

 - Extraordinary or specialized training used to maximize investment

-- Goodwill with ongoing business or professional practice, including trademarks, geographic locations and marketing/trade areas
+- Goodwill with ongoing business or professional practice, including trademarks, geographic locations, and marketing/trade areas

 At Wenzel Fenton Cabassa, P.A., we know – all too well – how serious it can be when a worker’s career is put at risk over a non-compete issue.
 Our lawyers possess an in-depth understanding of legal strategies that the opposing counsel often employs based on our insights gained from representing employers.
-Our cases are litigated based on that unique point-of-view.
+Our cases are litigated based on that unique point of view.

 If you have been served with papers indicating your violation of a non-compete agreement, then an employee rights attorney can advocate aggressively to defend your rights.
-Give us a call to schedule a consultation and speak with an employment law attorney today.
+Give us a call to schedule a confidential consultation and speak with an employment law attorney today.